 2 Attacks on Tourists in the Last 6 Months

-A few days after we got to Egypt, a roadside bomb exploded in Giza on the main road to the pyramids, blowing up a tour bus heading to the sound and light show that night.
+A few days after we got to Egypt at the end of December, a roadside bomb exploded in Giza on the main road to the pyramids, blowing up a tour bus heading to the sound and light show that night.
 Three Vietnamese tourists and a tour guide were killed.
 The President’s response?
 “It happens.”
 A day later, he killed 40 people before a full investigation.
 Supposedly suspected terrorists, but if you look closely at the footage, at least some were already in prison.
 The government likely used the attack as an excuse to kill political prisoners.

 About a week after the December attack, 60 Minutes aired an interview with Egypt’s President and military dictator, Abdel Fattah al-Sisi.
 In the interview, the 60 Minutes host is grilling Sisi about the violent repression in Egypt since he took power.
 Sisi denies everything, but he’s visibly sweating.
 Immediately after, Egyptian officials formally requested 60 Minutes not air the interview, an unprecedented move.